Skip to content

 Typical local development loop

-1. Start Core from the repository root with swift run Core.
+1. Start sloppy from the repository root with swift package --allow-writing-to-package-directory --allow-network-connections all sloppy-run.

-2. Start the dashboard from Dashboard/ with npm run dev.
+2. If you need the Vite development server, start the dashboard from Dashboard/ with npm run dev.

 3. Make a focused code change.